yvt/ngspades/README.md

 - `Utils/BuildEngineCore.ps1` creates the full release build of the engine core by automatically running `cargo build` for each target processor feature level.

+- `Utils/BuildMacOSAppBundle.ps1` publishes a .NET application project as a standard macOS application bundle.
+See the section "Building as a stand-alone application" for usage.

 [Benchmark.NET]: http://benchmarkdotnet.org
 [loc]: https://crates.io/crates/loc